buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/04-Chapter-4-Getting-From-A-to-B.md

 + Onboarding (Essentially teaching users how to use an app.)
 + Designing for action (empty states, prompts, navigation, avoiding errors, quick recovery when they do happen, etc.) /* The preceding is from Kezie and it needs rethought as some of this is covered in the preceding section. */

+This section stresses the importance of onboarding.

+Before we even get to the onboarding part of the journey, the user needs to have interacted in some way, perhaps:

+Signing up (a flow that we also need to consider); or Downloading an application, via the App Store or Google Play, for example.
+With the sign up taken care of, we need to consider how we introduce the user to what's on offer.
+This is the perfect time to provide some guidance, for example:

+Explaining how things work at a birds' eye level;
+Walking users through various features; and
+????
+It's about telling the story of an application – web or native – before the user actually starts using it.

+Explain what onboarding is and show some examples.
+The examples can be used to explain how a considered onboarding process helps users understand a user interface before they've actually started using it.

+Apple is very good at this, with little modal overlays that explain what's happening and how to use things.

+Show some examples, e.g. Things 3, which is nicely considered.
+I have lots of examples in my Components deck.

+It's not about a sign up, for example, that will have happened before we get to this point.
+(Or we'll have downloaded an app, e.g.)